-Bypassing Gandhi
+For too many Gandhians, Gandhism is only a facade or a tactic

 “They might kill me, but they cannot kill Gandhism.
 If truth can be killed, Gandhism can be killed”, is Gandhi’s life-lesson for the world.

+This article first appeared in the print edition on October 2, 2019, under the title ‘Bypassing Gandhi’.
 The writer is national general secretary, BJP, and director, India Foundation